Designing-Organizations/Designing-Organizations.github.io/_pages/bibliography.md

 ## SocioMateriality
 * Orlikowski, Wanda J. "Sociomaterial practices: Exploring technology at work."
 Organization studies 28.9 (2007): 1435-1448.
+* Orlikowski, W. (1992).
+The Duality of Technology: Rethinking the Concept of Technology in Organizations.
+Organization Science, 3(3), 398-427

 ## Communications / Knowledge Management